marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 Check out the pics and stories from the Class of '89’s Breast Cancer Awareness support.
 <figure>
 <a href="{{ site.url }}/images/bca/c89bca.jpg"><img src="{{ site.url }}/images/bca/c89bca.jpg"></a>
-<figcaption>Class of 1989 - Fostering Unity and Raising Awareness for Breast Cancer.</figcaption>
+<figcaption>Class of 1989 - Fostering Unity and Raising Awareness for Breast Cancer.
+The T-shirts were designed by Nkechi Eneli (Nigeria), Isobel Ijomah (UK) and Ifeyinwa Obi (US).</figcaption>
 </figure>
 {: .image-pull-left}